eduNEXT/drydock-backups/README.md

 # Drydock-backups

+> **NOTE:**: This plugin was extracted from [drydock](https://github.com/eduNEXT/drydock), versions older than v1.0.0 are created to store historical information but shouldn't be used.

 This is a tutor plugin used to easily store backups of mysql and mongodb databases through k8s cronjobs.
 It backups the databases and stores them in a bucket.